-Do you want more click throughs on your search listings?
-You can achieve a higher click through rate (CTR) that drives more qualified traffic to your website by using this one tactic: increasing the size of your SERP listing.
+Do you want more click-throughs on your search listings?
+You can achieve a higher click-through rate (CTR) that drives more qualified traffic to your website by using this one tactic: increasing the size of your Search Engine Results Pages (SERP) listing.

 Most SERP listings look like this:

-Competition in search engine results pages (SERPs) is stiff, especially since Google has rolled out so many changes to its algorithms.
-These changes push down organic results in favor of images, videos, local search and ads, so a standard listing like the one above won’t do anymore.
+Competition in SERPs is stiff, especially since Google has rolled out so many changes to its algorithms.
+These changes push down organic results in favor of images, videos, local searches and ads, so a standard listing like the one above won’t do anymore.

 You need to supersize that listing.
 Here are the 4 steps that will help you do that.